Louis A. Simon: Life and career

 Though the office under Simon was responsible for the design and construction of many large buildings, he is often remembered for the introduction of standard, easily extendible plans which could be quickly executed for smaller communities.
 These would then be dressed in an architectural style thought appropriate for the region, whether Colonial Revival, Spanish Colonial Revival, Art Deco, or one of several other options.
 Both large and small buildings could also be designed by one of the many in-house consulting architects, including Howard Lovewell Cheney, Thomas Harlan Ellett, William Dewey Foster, Eric Kebbon, Lorimer Rich, Rudolph Stanley-Brown and Gilbert Stanley Underwood.
 Private architects were also hired for projects in their own communities provided they come to Washington to complete the work under government supervision.
 The decision to choose architects in this way by treasury secretary Henry Morgenthau Jr. was strongly criticised by the American Institute of Architects (AIA) and the American architectural press.

 Simon was unwavering in his defense of what he considered a "conservative-progressive" approach to design in which he saw "art, beauty, symmetry, harmony and rhythm".
 Simon was credited by the AIA with raising the standard of design for federal buildings, especially since his appointment in 1934.
 For his efforts and for his long involvement with the AIA, Simon was elected a Fellow in 1937, the only supervising architect to be so honored.

 In the face of AIA criticism and Simon and Morganthau's desire for quality public architecture, in 1938 a system of public design competitions was adopted to select architects for important buildings.
-A few of these competitions were carried out, including for Covington, Kentucky and Leavenworth, Kansas, but the build up to World War II prevented its full adoption.
+A few of these competitions were carried out, including for Covington, Kentucky, and Leavenworth, Kansas, but the build up to World War II prevented its full adoption.
 In 1939 the office was moved from the treasury department to the Federal Works Agency, with Simon keeping his title.
 Works of the office during this latter period included the terminal of Washington National Airport, designed primarily by Howard Lovewell Cheney and completed in 1941.
 Simon retired that same year, and was succeeded in 1942 by George Howe.
-Outside of his regular duties, president Roosevelt selected Simon to be principal architect of what is now the Franklin D. Roosevelt Presidential Library and Museum.
+Outside of his regular duties, President Franklin D. Roosevelt selected Simon to be principal architect of his presidential library on the grounds of his Springwood estate in Hyde Park, New York.
 Construction on the building, designed by Simon in association with consulting architect Henry J. Toombs in Roosevelt's preferred Dutch Colonial Revival style, began in 1939 and was completed in 1941.